Supporters-Of-Chromium-Based-Browsers/Foundation/Steering_Committee/Meetings.md

 ##
 *January 29,2025*

 The Steering Committee approved a Bug Bounty Program budget with award ammounts for Small, Medium, and Largebugs.
-The program will run for 6 months The proposal will go to the GB for approval on 1/30 and legal reviiew after that.
+The program will run for 6 months The proposal will go to the GB for approval on 1/30 and legal review after that.
 If the program is successful, the investment will increase over time.

 Nathan Schloss from Meta volunteered as the first Steering Committee Chair.